Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Proof-of-concept for hybrid Compton-PET measurements

 \subsubsection{Compton imaging in the beam-on lapses}

-The experimental reconstructed Compton images for i-TED-A and i-TED-B modules obtained for the configuration (II) are displayed in panels (a) and (b) of Fig~\ref{fig:Compton_Run9}.
-In the same figure, panels (c) and (d) shown the reconstructed MC images for i-TED-A and i-TED-B, respectively.
-Both, experimental and MC images were reconstructed following the same procedure described in the previous section.
+Fig~\ref{fig:Compton_Run9} shows the reconstructed Compton images for this configuration, both for the experimental data and the MC-simulation.

-For this specific configuration the experimental images of both i-TED modules show two intense emission maxima, with comparable strengths, at both extreme x-positions of the field of view.
-The first maximum on positive x-values agrees well with the location of the graphite degrader.
-The second maximum on the left-hand side (negative x-values), is situated at the same position of configuration (I), which is therefore consistent with the position of the thick graphite layer or beam stopper.
-In addition, in the center of the image one can appreciate another maximum, with an strength that is $\sim$20\% lower than the two main lateral peaks.

-Interestingly, in this configuration the reconstructed MC images do not reflect what is observed experimentally.
+The most relevant aspect of the 2D distribution reconstructed for this configuration are the two prominent maxima in the experimental images, with comparable strengths, separated by about 120~mm.
+The first maximum at positive x-values agrees well with the location of the proton energy beam degrader.
+The second maximum on the left-hand side (negative x-values) coincides with the one found in configuration (I), which is therefore consistent with the position of the thick graphite layer or beam stopper.
+In addition, in the central region of the experimental Compton image one can appreciate another maximum, with a peak value that is only $\sim$20\% lower than the two main lateral peaks.
+Interestingly, for this configuration the reconstructed MC images do not reflect what is observed experimentally.
 The images, for both i-TED modules show a maximum in the central part of the image, where the Compton detection efficiency is maximum.
-It is worth to mention that between the central part and the positions where the thick graphite stopper and degrader are placed there is a difference of about $\sim$30\%.
+It is worth to mention that between the central part and the positions where the thick graphite stopper and proton energy beam degrader are placed there is a difference of about $\sim$30\%.
 Almost the same value but in the opposite direction compared to the experimental images.
-At this moment we can only ascribe this notable discrepancy to possible defficiencies in the cross-sections present in the evaluated libraries, especially at low proton energies.
+At this moment we can only ascribe this notable discrepancy to possible deficiencies in the cross-sections present in the evaluated libraries used for the calculation, especially at low proton energies.